You’re still a loser, because you lack wisdom.

 I promise.

-So here’s the formula for rapid character development:
+Here then is the formula for rapid character development:

 Have a goal —> shoot for it —> eat pain for breakfast, lunch and dinner —> fail —> reflect —> repeat.